haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-antibody-antigen-basic/index.md

 Also, if not provided with special workshop credentials to use the HADDOCK portal, make sure to register in order to be able to submit jobs.
 Use for this the following registration page: [https://bianca.science.uu.nl/auth/register/haddock](https://bianca.science.uu.nl/auth/register/haddock){:target="_blank"}.

 Further we are providing pre-processed PDB files for docking and analysis.
 There have been processed (see below) to facilitate their use in HADDOCK and for allowing comparison with the known reference structure of the complex.
-For this dwnload and unzip the following [zip archive](input-data.zip) and note the location of the extracted PDB files in your system.
+For this download and unzip the following [zip archive](input-data.zip) and note the location of the extracted PDB files in your system.
 You should find the following three files:

 * `4G6K_fv.pdb`: The PDB file of the unbound(free) form of the antibody with the two chains defined as a single chain and with residues renumbered to avoid overlap in numbering between the chains.
 The structure was further truncated to only keep the two domains involved in binding (to save computational time).
 * `4I1B-matched.pdb`: The PDB file of the unbound(free) form of the antigen, renumbered to match the numbering of the reference complex.